Exposure-averaged Gaussian Processes for Combining Overlapping Datasets

 \section{Gaussian Process Notation}

-A Gaussian process is a stochastic process where the joint probability distribution of a set of $\bm{y} = \left\{y_i\right\}_{i=1...N}$ is a Gaussian distribution where $\bm{m}$ is the mean vector given by the mean function ${m}_i = m(x_i,\bm{\theta})$ and $\mathbf{K}$ is the covariance matrix defined by the kernel function $K_{i,j} = k(x_{i},x_{j},\bm{\phi})$.
-In this case, $x_i$ is the input independent variable corresponding to the $i^{\rm th}$ sample, $t_i$ in time series data.
+A Gaussian process is a stochastic process where the joint probability distribution of a set of $\bm{y} = \left\{y_i\right\}_{i=1...N}$ evaluated at input locations $\bm{x} = \left\{x_i\right\}_{i=1...N}$ is a Gaussian distribution where $\bm{m}$ is the mean vector given by the mean function ${m}_i = m(x_i,\bm{\theta})$ and $\mathbf{K}$ is the covariance matrix defined by the kernel function $K_{i,j} = k(x_{i},x_{j},\bm{\phi})$.
+In general the inputs $x_i$ can represent spatial or temporal coordinates; because we analyze time series data in this work, we use $t$ in place of $x$ throughout.
 While the mean function $m$ can be any function, the kernel function $k$ and its hyperparameters $\bm \phi$ are what define the GP; considerable care must be taken when choosing a kernel function, as it must produce a positive definite covariance matrix.
 As such, one typically chooses from a family of established kernel functions (squared exponential, periodic, Matérn, etc.).
 Conveniently, any affine transformation of a positive-definite kernel results in another positive-definite kernel, so custom kernels can be created from sums and products of these ``base'' kernels.
 The mean function, $\bm{m}$ can often be a constant or even zero (e.g., ``zero mean'' when modeling data solely with a GP).
 However, GPs are also typically used to model a ``nuisance signal'' (or a sum of multiple such signals) that contaminates the actual signal of interest \citep{Rasmussen2006}, such as the case of modeling stellar variability as a GP when fitting a Keplerian model to RV data.
 In that case, the Keplerian model is the mean function.

 In addition to using GP regression to estimate the hyperparameters of the mean and kernel functions ($\bm{\hat{\theta}}$, $\bm{\hat{\phi}}$, respectively), GPs allow us to predict behavior at any set of test points using conditional probabilities.
 Using the example of time series data, given a set of noisy observations $\bm{y}$ at times $\bm{t}$ with measurement uncertainties $\bm{\sigma}$, the behavior at a new set of times, $t_\ast$, is a Gaussian